newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/conditional-permit-cannabis.md

 - **Social Equity Businesses Only:**
   A [notarized statement](https://www.nj.gov/cannabis/documents/businesses/personal-use/Certification%20of%20SEB%20FINAL%2012.13.21.pdf) by the owner(s) that they meet the criteria for a `Social Equity Business|social-equity-business-cannabis` and appropriate documentation to prove residency
-- **Micro business Only:** Documentation that the business will comply with the `requirements for a micro businesses|microbusiness-cannabis`
+- **Micro Business Only:** Documentation that the business will comply with the `requirements for a micro businesses|microbusiness-cannabis`

 > **Once completed, you will have:**
 >